biography center image

 Browse by Letter : A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Bourseul Charles ( 1829 - 1912 ) Category ( Inventors ) [suggest a correction]
+Charles Bourseul ( 1829 - 1912 ) Category ( Inventors ) [suggest a correction]

 The first inventor to suggest that sound could be transmitted electrically was a Frenchman, Charles Bourseul, who indicated that a diaphragm making and breaking contact with an electrode might be used for this purpose.
 He was at risk for being obscure, as several other inventors conceived the idea at the same time.
 However, Bourseul is the only one whose invention was successful in practice.
 His invention helped to pave the road to the invention of the telephone.